content-left-bg.png

 Employee

-Any permanent, temporary or seconded staff member, contractors and consultants, volunteers who assist staff with their professional duties, or other person who provides services on a paid or voluntary basis to the department that are required to comply with the department's policies and procedures.
+Any permanent, temporary, seconded, casual or contracted staff member, contractors and consultants or other person who provides services on a paid basis to the department that are required to comply with the department's policies and procedures.
+Within schools this includes principals, deputy principals, heads of department, head of curriculums, guidance officers, teachers and other school staff.
+Volunteers depending on the engagement may not be considered employees but should have regard for this procedure.

 Information asset